LLLeoLi/LLLeoLi/README.md

 ### Hi there 👋
-🌱 I’m currently working on LLM safety.
+🌱 I’m working on LLM safety.

 🔭 I’m currently a research intern at Shanghai AI Lab.
 <!--